tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/home.md

 ## Welcome!

 As part of your bachelor's coursework, are you going to do assignments or conduct research using data from or about people?
 If yes, you'll likely be working with personal data, and this mini-module is meant for you!
+This information will also be useful for your Bachelor's End Project or thesis project.
 These materials will teach you to work ethically with personal data.